 One pot, one wooden spoon and almost two dozen molasses cookies to show for it.

 Really, what can be easier?

-These are very pretty cookies with the sparkling sugar coating.
-We rolled ours in fragrant citrus sugar that I had leftover from another cookie project.
+These are very pretty cookies with a sparkling sugar coating.
+We rolled ours in fragrant citrus sugar that we had leftover from another cookie project.

 - ½ cup butter

 - ⅓ cup Crosby’s Fancy Molasses